 This may seem like a no-brainer to you at first, but there’s a lot that goes into building and maintaining brand integrity.
-When you carry your business forward with the right values and principles, you often end up meeting both internal and external compliance standards, without even realizing it.
+When you carry your business forward with the right values and principles, you often meet internal and external compliance standards without even realizing it.

 But when you fail to maintain these, your business faces repercussions.